MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

     5. Fingers flexed together in fist (18)
     6. Wrist flexion (25)
     7. Wrist Extension (26)

+## Quick Start

+### Real Time Gesture Recognition
+Let's perform a simple 4 gesture recognition.
+Enable bluetooth on your PC and have the Myo Armband attached on your arm.
+Then, run `realtime.py` and follow guidelines printed on the command prompt, to perform the 4 gestures: "Rest", "Fist", "Thumbs Up", "Ok Sign".
+After real time sEMG is collected, the pre-trained model from folder "checkpoints" will be finetuned with these samples.
+Lastly, the model will perform gesture recognition!
+(Optional: You may also export the fintuned model's weights)

 1. Folder -> "checkpoints" contains:
     - A pretrained finetune-base model's weights.